 Finding Treatment for Depression

 If a loved one with depression is in a crisis, it is important to react calmly.
 You can respond with mental health first aid for depression.
 If there is a reason to believe that a loved one may be at risk for suicide, do not leave them alone.
 The National Suicide Prevention Lifeline is available for assistance in these types of situations.
+You can call their helpline at any time.

 If a person is not in crisis, remain calm while assisting them in finding appropriate depression treatment.
 Treatment for anxiety and depression is very effective and available in most communities.